raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 ## Whither The Product of Tomorrow?

 I was long gone by the time the Product of Tomorrow was killed.
-Yes, the Product of Tomorrow failed, and the Inner Osborne Effect took the existing product and the company with it.
+Yes, the Product of Tomorrow failed, and the Inner Osborne Effect took the existing product with it.
 The Product of Tomorrow turned out to be demo-ware, carefully crafted to look good in front of the CEO, but lacked essential features “under the hood.”

 The central cause of the Product of Tomorrow failing is another anti-pattern, **CEO as Customer**.
 And it turns out that a company that can’t invest in the quality of its mainline product, won’t invest in the quality of its replacement, either.
 That’s a management anti-pattern, and starting over with new people and a blank piece of paper doesn’t change management.
 Only management can change management.